"I love you more": Mercy Aigbe's hubby gushes as she's rated 3rd among actresses

 - Her movie, Ada Omo Daddy, has also emerged as the third highest-grossing movie for the same year

-- The overjoyed mother-of-two took to her social media page to share the amazing news with her fans and family while her hubby also celebrated her
+- The overjoyed mother-of-two took to her social media page to share the amazing news with her fans, and her hubby also celebrated her

 Talented Nollywood thespian Mecy Aigbe has joined the league of highest-grossing actresses, as she comes third.